AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 - the [Video capture API (VDO)](https://developer.axis.com/acap/api/native-sdk-api/#video-capture-api-vdo) to fetch frames from e.g. a camera
 - the [Machine learning API (Larod)](https://developer.axis.com/acap/api/native-sdk-api/#machine-learning-api-larod) to load a graph model and run preprocessing and classification inferences

-It is achieved by using the containerized API and toolchain images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.

 ## Prerequisites